lightoftwelve/travel-tracker/README.md

 - Google Fonts

 ## Live Demo
-Check out the live version of this project [here](https://lightoftwelve.github.io/travel-tracker). // Not live yet
+Check out the live version of this project [here](https://lightoftwelve.github.io/travel-tracker).

 ## Credits
 This project was independently developed by the following developers with their respective contact information: